 Emergency Treatment Policy

-We have decided to publish our policy, to help patience decide on the most appropriate pathway.
-Please see the link below to access our latest Emergency Treatment Policy.
+We have decided to publish our policy, to help patients decide on the most appropriate pathway.
+Please see the link below to access our latest emergency treatment policy.

 Emergency Treatment Policy

 The surgery runs nurse-led annual monitoring clinics designed for patients who suffer from a wide range of chronic diseases such as asthma, diabetes, heart disease, etc.